k1729p/Study22/docs/README.md

 <img src="images/orangeSquare.png"><img src="images/spacer-32.png">Before this batch execution the application should be not running.<br>
 <img src="images/orangeHR-500.png"></P>
 <P>
+The <a href="images/AccountReceiverStart.png">screenshot</a>
-The Kubernetes pod 'study22-acc-receiver' log <a href="images/AccountReceiverStart.png">screenshot</a> from the Quarkus start.
+of the Kubernetes pod 'study22-acc-receiver' log from the Quarkus application start.
 </P>

 <P><img src="images/greenCircle.png">